mmarkdown/mmark/Syntax.md

 See [changes from v1](#changes-from-version-1) if you're comming from version 1.

+Biggest changes:

+* Including files is now done relative to the file being parsed (i.e. the *sane* way).
+* Block attributes apply to block elements *only*.

 # Why this new version?

 It fixes a bunch of long standing bugs and the parser generates an abstract syntax tree (AST), and